anhinga/2021-notes/mind-games/post-2-measuring-conscious-state.md

 _Natural image reconstruction from brain waves: a novel visual BCI system with native feedback_, by Grigory Rashkov et al (2019): https://www.biorxiv.org/content/10.1101/787101v3

-If one can reconstuct images from an EEG recordings to the extent reported in this paper, one can be reasonably confident that sufficient information about all aspects of a congitive state of a person is transmitted.
+If one can reconstruct images from an EEG recording to the extent reported in this paper, one can be reasonably confident that sufficient information about all aspects of a cognitive state of a person is transmitted.

 But would something close to an inexpensive wireless dry-contact few electrodes consumer EEG device such as **Muse** be sufficient for meaningful results?
 This remains to be seen.